zedlopez/ifm/The Recipe Book.md

 ## Obedient Characters

 ^^{actions: instructing other people}^^{characters (people): giving instructions to other characters}^^{instructing other characters} ^^{ordering other characters}
 Other characters can perform all the same activities that the player can; this does not always mean that they're willing to obey the player's instructions.
-By default, characters will refuse to obey commands of the form ``julia``, ``west`` or ``antony``, ``take the pincushion``.
+By default, characters will refuse to obey commands of the form ``julia, west`` or ``antony, take the pincushion``.
 Their objections can be overridden, however, and [The Hypnotist of Blois] implements a hypnotist who can make characters obedient at will.

 In [For Demonstration Purposes], the character is only capable of a few actions at the outset, but can be taught new ones if the player performs them first.